-By timothy from Slashdot's it's-that-pesky-interest-in-freedom department
+By Soulskill from Slashdot's it-all-comes-down-to-focus department

-By timothy from Slashdot's psst-pass-it-on department
+By Soulskill from Slashdot's superfluous-frames-per-second-battle-continues department

-By timothy from Slashdot's dell-by-any-other-name department
+By timothy from Slashdot's david-bowie-on-high-alert department

 neo12 writes "India has successfully launched a spacecraft to the Red Planet — with the aim of becoming the fourth space agency to reach Mars."

 notes, getting to Mars by rocket is a long haul: if all goes well, it will be about 10 months until Mangalyaan